cylc/cylc-flow/doc/src/external-triggers.rst

 - they are called asynchronously in the process pool
   - (except for clock triggers, which are called from the main process)
-- they are called repeatedly on a configurable interval, until satisified
+- they are called repeatedly on a configurable interval, until satisfied
   - the call interval defaults to ``PT10S`` (10 seconds)
   - repeat calls are not made until the previous call has returned
 - they are subject to the normal process pool command time out - if they